-Case Compliance status Outline of the measures and the progress of compliance Japan - Taxes on Alcoholic Beverages (DS8, 10, 11) Compliance completed (compliance period expired / compensation agreed) See Part II, Chapter 2, 2.
-Major Cases (1).
-After adoption of the panel and Appellate Body reports in November 1996, compensation was agreed in December 1997, and after the compliance period (February 1998) expired, compliance was achieved in October 2000.
-Japan - Measures Affecting Agricultural Products (DS76) Compliance completed (compliance period expired) The measure to test and confirm the efficacy of the quarantine treatment for each variety of certain agricultural products including apples was found to be inconsistent with the Agreement on Sanitary and Phytosanitary Measures (SPS) (Article 2.2, Article 5.6, etc.).
+Beverages (DS8, 10, 11) Japan - Measures Affecting Agricultural Products (DS76) Japan - Measures Affecting the Importation of Apples (compliance period expired / compensation agreed) Compliance completed (compliance period expired) Compliance November 1996, compensation was agreed in December 1997, and after the compliance period (February 1998) expired, compliance was achieved in October 2000.
+The measure to test and confirm the efficacy of the quarantine treatment for each variety of certain agricultural products including apples was found to be inconsistent with the Agreement on Sanitary and Phytosanitary Measures (SPS) (Article 2.2, Article 5.6, etc.).
 After adoption of the panel and Appellate Body reports in March 1999, a bilateral agreement was reached in August 2001 after the expiration of the compliance period (the end of December 1999).
-Japan - Measures Affecting the Importation of Apples (DS245) Compliance completed The measure of quarantine concerning fire blight, which was a requirement for lifting of the import ban on apples, was found to be inconsistent with the SPS (Article 2.2, Article 5.6, etc.).
-After adoption of the panel report in the compliance review procedure (July 2005), the DSB was notified of a bilateral agreement (paragraph 6, Article 3 of the DSU) in August 2005.
+The measure of quarantine concerning fire blight, which was a requirement for lifting of the import ban on apples, was found to be inconsistent with the SPS (Article 2.2, Article 5.6, etc.).
+After adoption of the panel report in the compliance (DS245) review procedure (July 2005), the DSB was notified of a bilateral agreement (paragraph 6, Article 3 of the DSU) in August 2005.
 Japan - Countervailing Duties on Dynamic Random Access Memories from Korea (DS336) Compliance completed See Part II, Chapter 7, 2.
 Major Cases (2).
 After adoption of the panel and Appellate Body reports (December 2007), Japan implemented a countervailing duty measure based on the result of a new investigation in September 2008 immediately after the expiration of the compliance period (August 2008); it abolished the measure in April 2009 after conducting changed circumstances reviews.
 Korea requested establishment of a compliance review panel in September 2008, but requested the panel to suspend its work in March 2009.
 The panel lapsed in March 2010 (paragraph 12, Article 12 of the DSU).

-3) BACKGROUND AND CAUSAL ANALYSIS
+3. BACKGROUND AND CAUSAL ANALYSIS